What happens to the air masses at a stationary front?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-At a stationary front, air masses on either side of the boundary remain in place without significant movement towards each other.
-This occurs when two air masses of different temperatures and densities meet but neither one is strong enough to push the other out of the way.
-As a result, the air masses do not mix significantly and instead retain their distinct characteristics.
+At a stationary front, the air masses involved remain in place without significant horizontal movement.
+This occurs when a cold air mass and a warm air mass meet but neither is strong enough to push the other out of the way, leading to a stalemate.
+The result is that the characteristics of both air masses can persist for extended periods, leading to prolonged weather conditions that are typically stable.

 Subscribe